ag169/Image-Captioning/README.md

 5) [PyCOCOTools for Windows](https://pypi.org/project/pycocotools-windows/) (if running on a Windows machine)
 6) [MSCOCO train2014 and val2014 images + annotations](https://cocodataset.org/#download)

+### Inference code
+`python inference_caption.py --img_path test.jpg`

+Replace 'test.jpg' in the above command with the image file path for your test image.

 ### Results

 #### 1) ResNet50-LSTM